ptcrews/ptcrews.github.io/_sections/about.md

 Outside of computer science, I enjoy the outdoors and photography.
-Both of these hobbies require me to pay attention to small details that are otherwise overlooked, and allows me to enjoy the natural world.
+Both of these hobbies require me to pay attention to small details that are otherwise overlooked, and allow me to enjoy the natural world.
 Having grown up in Washington State, I had the opportunity to spend a lot of time backpacking and exploring trails around the Cascade Mountains.
 Alongside photography and backpacking, I am also a fairly avid skier.